openshift-labs/cloud-native-guides/app-config.md

 database-user:        7 bytes
 ~~~

-This secret has two encrypted properties defined as `database-user` and `database-password` which hold
+This secret has three encrypted properties defined as `database-name`, `database-user` and `database-password` which hold
-the PostgreSQL username and password values.
+the PostgreSQL database name, username and password values.
 These values are injected in the PostgreSQL container as
 environment variables and used to initialize the database.

 Go to the **{{COOLSTORE_PROJECT}}** in the OpenShift Web Console and click on the `catalog-postgresql`